Your Website is Your Best Marketing Tool

 When people search for what you do, you want your site to be at the top of the SERP (search engine results page).
 For the best return on investment, choose strong long-tail keywords—specific/niche terms that those ready to buy will use in their queries—to focus on optimizing and building content around.
 You’ll also want to look for keywords with low competition and high monthly search.

 Done right, you can use search engine optimization (SEO) to get your website to rank high in search engines and receive more website traffic.
 There are on-page SEO factors you’ll need to optimize (i.e. keyword inclusion in various locations).
 We use Yoast, which gives you a handy checklist of these factors.
 Recently, Yoast has undertaken a recalibration project to evaluate and update their checks to better reflect the current SEO landscape and incorporate more science into the validity of those checks.
-Turn on Yoast’s new recalibration analysis if you’d like to participate in the beta testing.
-You’ll find this setting under SEO>General>Features (scroll to the bottom) in your WordPress dashboard.
+These new SEO analysis features are available now in Yoast 10.0.

 Technical SEO: It’s all in the Theme